 Barrier Free Entrances

-Wheelchair-access entrances are available at all hospitals.
+Wheelchair-accessible entrances are available at all hospitals.
 Please follow hospital directional signage for drop-off and pick-up areas.

 Click here to see an example